Summer 2021 Issue

 Welcome Message from Editor and Team!

-Meet Maryam Davoudpour; in our IEEE supporters section.
-Enjoy and appreciate her contributions to IEEE and specially in IEEE WIE.
+Meet Bruno Di Stefano; in our IEEE supporters section.
+Enjoy and appreciate his contributions to IEEE.

 For the section upcoming events, please visit New Events page

 By launching this newsletter, we intend to cover IEEE achievements and success stories specific to the Toronto area.

 If you have any questions, suggestions, or concerns, please address them to the editor; Fatima Hussain at email@example.com.
 We hope to hear from you, and we welcome your feedback!

 Get Involved with Us!

 IEEE Toronto section is looking forward to hearing from you. your contributions are welcome to this monthly newsletter.
 We invite our members to share and submit:

 - Short Story (about IEEE members, WIE members)